-The National Audubon Society, named after Naturalist, Ornithologist, and Painter John James Audubon, and the Cornell Lab of Ornithology agree that North America is home to 2,059 diverse bird species.
+The National Audubon Society, named after Naturalist, Ornithologist, Painter John James Audubon, and the Cornell Lab of Ornithology, agree that North America is home to 2,059 diverse bird species.

 Narrowing that down to the ten smallest birds in North America was no easy task.
-However, you should read on to learn more about these birds.
+However, reading on to learn more about these birds would be best.
 We look at their colors, characteristics, behavior, size, wingspan, and habitats.

-If you want to attract some of these birds to your garden then there are some fantastic birdhouses on Amazon.
+If you want to attract some of these birds to your garden, there are some fantastic birdhouses on Amazon.

 10. Downy Woodpecker

 Downy woodpeckers inhabit woodlands with deciduous trees, bushes, and weeds.
-Many species can also be found in orchards, urban settings like parks or backyards.
+Many species can also be found in orchards and urban settings like parks or backyards.

-The downy woodpecker is a common, little black and white spotted woodpecker.
+The downy Woodpecker is a common, little black-and-white spotted woodpecker.
 They are also rather friendly.
-Woodpecker species peck into the outer layers and bark on trees in search of insects to eat.
+Woodpecker species peck into the outer layers and bark on trees for insects to eat.

 9. Dark-eyed Junco

 The second-largest small bird on this top ten list is the dark-eyed junco.
 Both sexes reach a length of 5.5-6.3 inches.
-Weighing 0.6-1.1 ounces and having a wingspan of 7.1-9.8 inches.
+They weigh 0.6-1.1 ounces and have a wingspan of 7.1-9.8 inches.

 8. Bewick Wren

-Wrens are another small bird with many species, such as the Bewick’s Wren, house wren, and the Carolina wren.
-The Bewick’s Wren is 5.1 inches in length for both females and males, and they weigh 0.3-0.4 ounces and brown in color with white breasts.
+Wrens are other small birds with many species, such as the Bewick’s Wren, house wren, and Carolina wren.
+The Bewick’s Wren is 5.1 inches in length for both females and males, weigh 0.3-0.4 ounces, and is brown with white breasts.

 Increases in house wren populations have caused declines in the Bewick’s Wren populations in the eastern United States.
-House Wrens cause perilous scenarios for newborns and have been directly affecting the Bewick’s wrens’ populations.
+House Wrens generate perilous scenarios for newborns and have directly affected the Bewick’s wrens’ populations.
 Eggs knocked to the ground become meals for snakes, birds of prey, and squirrels or raccoons.

 The wide range of the house wren is impressive.
-They live from Central America and the West Indies all the way up to Canada.
+They live from Central America and the West Indies up to Canada.
 Some even migrate to the southernmost point of South America.

 In 1821, on a Louisiana property, a British man named Thomas Bewick, a friend of John James Audubon, collected the first-ever recognized specimen for scientific study.

-Audubon wrote, “I refrained from killing it, to observe its habits…It moved along the bars of the fences, with its tail generally erect, looking from the bar on which it stood towards the one next above, and caught spiders and other insects, as it ran along from one panel of the fence to another in quick succession.”
+Audubon wrote, “I refrained from killing it, from observing its habits…It moved along the bars of the fences, with its tail generally erect, looking from the bar on which it stood towards the one next above, and caught spiders and other insects as it ran from one panel of the fence to another in quick succession.”

 7. Ruby-crowned Kinglet

-Generally, kinglets are grayish, black, and have red or yellow crowns.
-There are a number of different kinglet species, such as the golden-crowned kinglet, goldcrest kinglet, and ruby-crowned kinglets.
+Generally, kinglets are grayish and black and have red or yellow crowns.
+There are several different kinglet species, such as the golden-crowned kinglet, goldcrest kinglet, and ruby-crowned kinglets.

 6. Yellow-rumped Warbler

-The warblers are another bird with numerous species.
+The singers are another bird with numerous species.
 Habitats include coniferous and deciduous forests.
 As a migratory bird, the yellow-rumped warbler changes location in the fall before winter to reside in coastal areas, in both urban and wooded and shrubby forests.
-Warblers range in color, from grays to yellows and blue.
+Warblers range in color from grays to yellows and blue.

-Verdin is grayish-blue and yellow in color and 4.5 inches full-grown.
-They forage for insects, plants and enjoy the remnants of dried sugars from hummingbird feeders.
+Verdin is grayish-blue and yellow and 4.5 inches full-grown.
+They forage insects and plants and enjoy the remnants of dried sugars from hummingbird feeders.

 Verdin predominately resides in the southwestern United States.
 Both males and females grow to be 3.5-4.3 inches in length and weigh around 0.2-0.3 ounces.

-Verdins usually nest and forage in desert shrubs like cactus with remote tree coverage.
+Verdins usually nest and forage in desert shrubs like cacti with remote tree coverage.
 They are small but strong and have adapted to living in the hot, arid desert environment.

 4. Carolina Chickadee

-Chickadees are a small North American bird that hails from the tit family.
-There are numerous chickadee species, such as the black-capped chickadees, mountain chickadees, and the chestnut-backed chickadees.
+Chickadees are small North American bird that hails from the tit family.
+Numerous chickadee species exist, such as the black-capped chickadees, mountain chickadees, and chestnut-backed chickadees.

 Chickadee species prefer forested areas, urban backyards, and parks with large trees.
 Carolina and black-capped chickadees often share territories and are intelligent birds.